 Eau de Vie

 Continuing the French theme, Eau de Vie is an award-winning speakeasy bar with great tapas, soft lighting, private booths and soulful jazz to take you into the night.
-Like a boozy babushka doll, they’ve even got a secret whiskey room hidden behind a bookcase.
+Like a boozy babushka doll, they’ve even got a secret whiskey room hidden behind a bookcase., and that's probably why it's considered one of the best hidden bars in Melbourne in 2022.
 Taking inspiration from the 1920s, Eau de Vie will transport you back in time to prohibition America—think Gatsby and art deco opulence.
 The bar also hosts masterclasses in their Whiskey Room, so you can impress a date and up your cocktail game.

-Run by the Florentino team, Arlechin is an intimate bar that’s perfect for late night drinks and midnight spaghetti.
+Run by the Florentino team, Arlechin is an intimate bar that’s perfect for late-night drinks and midnight spaghetti.
 They say it’s where “food, drinks and mischief meet”, sounds like a fun time to us.
-You’ll find it down a little laneway off Exhibition Street behind a glass door, and once you’re in it feels like an underground bar that could be anywhere from a New York subway to the London underground.
-The wine list is extensive and the food is fabulous thanks to the likes of Guy Grossi.
+You’ll find one of Melbourne's best hidden bars down a laneway off Exhibition Street behind a glass door, and once you’re in it feels like an underground haunt that could be anywhere from a New York subway to the London underground.
+The wine list is extensive and caters to the many tastes of drinkers and diners in 2022, and the food is fabulous thanks to the likes of Guy Grossi.

 You’ve probably walked past this place hundreds of times without even knowing it’s there.
 Located on Centre Place just between the famous Degraves Street and the heart of Collins Street, Hell’s Kitchen sits upstairs on the first floor, looking down on all the passersby.
-It’s been there for twenty years, pouring some of the best beers in Melbourne and serving up some scrumptious signature cocktails.
+It’s been there for twenty years, so it's not just one of the best hidden bars in Melbourne, but one of the oldest, too.
+They pour some of the best beers in Melbourne and serve up some scrumptious signature cocktails.
 It’s the ideal place to be a fly on the wall, watching people below with a pizza or burger on your plate and a bev in your hand.

 You don’t find many bars in the sleepy suburb of Camberwell, but East of Everything is the exception in this dry-zone region of Melbourne.
-You can just see their third-floor windows as you roll into Camberwell train station, but this inconspicuous local haunt is worth trekking to.
-They’ve got twelve rotating beers on tap, a southern style tex-mex menu, and glorious city views, and there’s also a hidden cocktail bar downstairs called BarNone—that’s right folks, you get two secret bars in one at this place.
+You can just see their third-floor windows as you roll into Camberwell train station, but this inconspicuous local haunt is worth trekking to in 2022.
+They’ve got twelve rotating beers on tap, a southern style tex-mex menu, and glorious city views, and there’s also a hidden cocktail bar downstairs called BarNone—that’s right folks, you get two secret bars in one at this place, and that's why it makes our list of the best hidden bars in Melbourne.

 Home to some of Melbourne’s best cocktails, Bar 1806 is hidden behind a single illuminated doorway among the theatres and restaurants on Exhibition Street.
 Here, top shelf spirits are king and cocktails are flowing, with faves like an espresso martini taking pride of place on the menu, as well as a classic whisky sour.
-If you’re in the mood to work for your cocktail, you can learn the tricks of the trade at one of their cocktail masterclasses as well.
+A hot contender for one of the best hidden bars in Melbourne for 2022?
+We think so.

 Loch and Key